 Article Comments Article (4) Scope of Instructions a) These Instructions shall be adopted and applied by the TRC, and adhered to by all Licensees.
-The TRC will apply the provisions of these Instructions to inform: (1) its ex-post assessments of potential anti-competitive behavior by any Licensees; (2) its assessment of the competitive implications of an acquisition or a transfer of interests involving a Licensee; and (3) its ex-ante market reviews within the telecommunications sector, including, but not limited to, the designation of dominant licensees and the resulting imposition of obligations under the Telecommunications Law.
-We believe that the TRC should retain the provision exist current instructions regarding the scope of instructions as current instructions of an acquisition of dominant licensees and the resulting imposition of obligations under the Telecommunications Law.
+The TRC will apply the provisions of these Instructions to inform: its ex-post assessments of potential anti-competitive behavior by any Licensees; its assessment of the competitive implications of an acquisition or a transfer of interests involving a Licensee; and its ex-ante market reviews within the telecommunications sector, including, but not limited to, the designation of dominant licensees and the resulting imposition of obligations under the Telecommunications Law.
+We believe that the TRC should retain the provision exists in the current instructions regarding the scope of instructions as follows: (4)"Cases brought by the TRC alleging anti-competitive behavior by Licensees, including dispute resolution processes, such as when a third party submits a complaint to the TRC alleging anti-competitive behavior by a Licensee."
+Including this provision is crucial as it ensures that the TRC can effectively address instances of alleged anti-competitive conduct and facilitate dispute resolution in a timely manner.
+This provision reinforces the TRC's commitment to maintaining a competitive environment within the telecommunications sector.
 Article (5) Competition Analysis - Market Definitions a) As a starting point to any analysis or investigation carried out under these Instructions, the TRC shall, on a case-by-case basis, define the boundaries of the relevant market, covering both its product and geographic boundaries b) The product market definition will be carried out following an assessment of the demand-side and/or supply-side substitutability between different products or services, including the implementation of the Hypothetical Monopolist Test (HMT) to assess the competitive constraint imposed by the products or (Article 5.a) please to consider our answer to question 1, as a case-by-case competition analysis, should be conducted in specific circumstances arise, such as the need to address anti-competitive practices or respond to market failures that cannot be effectively managed under ex ante market review.
 (Article 5.b): While the focus on demand-side and supply-side substitutability is appropriate, a cleared criteria for what constitutes sufficient substitutability should be defined.